- Computers & Software

 4. Programming Software

-This is a set of tools used by developers to create software like Windows OS and Word processing.
-Also called a language, it is used to write source codes, debug errors, and maintain and create new software for computers.
-It is also used to write malicious scripts like viruses and trojans.
+This is a set of tools used by programmers to create other software like Windows OS and Word processing.
+Also called languages, they are used to write source codes, debug errors, and maintain and create new software for computers.
+They are also used to write malicious scripts like viruses and trojans.
 Programming languages contain formal and comprehensive vocabulary and sets of rules that must be followed.

 Writing software in a low-level language is tough business since the coding must communicate with hardware architecture directly.